 Cut each plantain diagonally into 1/2" slices

-Arrange in single layer and spray with cooking oil spray
+Arrange in single layer and spray lightly with cooking oil spray

 Bake for 15 minutes — or less — turning occasionally, until tender and golden brown.

 There are many medicinal uses for plantain, and we've included some herbal plantain recipes for you as well.
 These are suggestions for your enjoyment only.
-We are not making any medical claims by sharing them with you.
+We are not making any medical claims by sharing them with you; so, use them at your own risk.

 This medicinal herb tea would be used for colds and flu.